Image of St. John's Fountain from overhead view.

 Naming opportunities

-For some gifts, Creighton offers naming opportunities to programs or physical spaces on campus — ranging from mall benches to classrooms to bridges, buildings and even entire schools or colleges.
+For some gifts, Creighton offers naming opportunities to programs or physical spaces on campus — ranging from Mall benches to classrooms to bridges, buildings and even entire schools or colleges.

 A naming gift is more than a label on a physical space; it’s a sign of your commitment to the University’s success and an enduring legacy for generations to come.